-NASDR and NYSE Amended

-Their Margin Requirements

-to Include More Restrictive

-Requirements for DayIn Februa

-NASDR and

-for day tra

-amendme

-customer

-has no op

-In February 2001, SEC approved substantially similar amendments to NASDR and NYSE rules proposing more restrictive margin requirements for day traders.
-Prior to the adoption of the NASDR and NYSE amendments, margin requirements were calculated on the basis of a customer's open positions at the end of the trading day.22 A day trader often has no open positions at the end of the day on which a margin calculation can be based.
+NASDR and NYSE Amended Their Margin Requirements to Include More Restrictive Requirements for Day Traders In February 2001, SEC approved substantially similar amendments to NASDR and NYSE rules proposing more restrictive margin requirements for day traders.
+Prior to the adoption of the NASDR and NYSE amendments, margin requirements were calculated on the basis of a customer's open positions at the end of the trading day.
+A day trader often has no open positions at the end of the day on which a margin calculation can be based.
 However, the day trader and the firm are at financial risk throughout the day if credit is extended.
 To address that risk, the NASDR and NYSE rule amendments require "pattern day traders" to demonstrate